Ahlan06/Nexora-/README.md

 This project is provided for educational and research purposes.

 <div align="center">
-IN MEMORY OF NEXORA

-May this tool ensure that his name is never forgotten.

-USE RESPONSIBLY

 Only use on systems you own or have explicit permission to test.